 The US tax code enables the government to support specific sectors and entities by making modifications to reduce tax liabilities.
-To incentivize greater sharing of data and compute resources from larger to smaller AI enterprises the government could explore tax exemptions and reductions for technology transfer.
+To incentivise greater sharing of data and compute resources from larger to smaller AI enterprises the government could explore tax exemptions and reductions for technology transfer.
 Additionally, compliance requirements could be simplified.
 The complexity of applying for the R&D tax credit can crowd out smaller firms, which claim less than 10% of such credits.32 The standard R&D tax credit is 20% of qualifying expenditures, but such credits could be increased for small businesses.

 Data flow protections, domestically and internationally

-The US government could prioritize the completion of Office of Management and Budget (OMB) guidance for agencies on how to adhere to the Open, Public, Electronic and Necessary (OPEN) Government Data Act so that more high-quality data is made available for AI innovation.33 The US government could pursue bilateral and multilateral efforts to improve cross-border data-sharing such as relevant provisions added to the United States-Mexico-Canada Agreement (USMCA).
+The US government could prioritise the completion of Office of Management and Budget (OMB) guidance for agencies on how to adhere to the Open, Public, Electronic and Necessary (OPEN) Government Data Act so that more high-quality data is made available for AI innovation.33 The US government could pursue bilateral and multilateral efforts to improve cross-border data-sharing such as relevant provisions added to the United States-Mexico-Canada Agreement (USMCA).

 Enable regional innovation hubs

-A few coastal technology hubs (Boston, San Francisco, San Jose, Seattle, San Diego, etc.) have accounted for more than 90% of the growth in the high-technology sector.34 To tackle these issues, the US government can drive more investment to historically nontechnical metro areas into AI innovation hubs by building on programs such as the Opportunity Zone and the SBA Historically Underutilized Business (HUB) zones.35
+A few coastal technology hubs (Boston, San Francisco, San Jose, Seattle, San Diego, etc.) have accounted for more than 90% of the growth in the high-technology sector.34 To tackle these issues, the US government can drive more investment to historically nontechnical metro areas into AI innovation hubs by building on programmes such as the Opportunity Zone and the SBA Historically Underutilized Business (HUB) zones.35

 The US government can also establish a competitive process in which metro areas apply and present their business case to be chosen as an innovation hub and receive funds to underwrite relevant activities, such as supporting higher education institutions or building infrastructure to attract talent and build tech districts.
 Applications from tech-limited metro areas or often overlooked rural regions could be privileged to ensure funds are invested in underserved areas.
 Additionally, such efforts may help address low representation of minority groups in AI talent and small businesses.

-In addition to the wide variety of general approaches discussed above, there are a few specific potentially impactful approaches that address computing costs, low-quality data, scarcity of talent, and contracting challenges:
+In addition to the wide variety of general approaches discussed above, there are a few specific potentially impactful approaches that address computing costs, low-quality data, scarcity of talent and contracting challenges:

-For nonprofit institutions, the US government can build on current programs such as the National Science Foundation–funded initiative to allow for easy access to their supercomputers.39 The government can incentivize institutions such as the DOE’s 17 national laboratories or US universities to provide emerging technology firms low-cost access to their computing infrastructure, initiatives that might be supported by the National Artificial Intelligence Research Resource (NAIRR) as it is stood up in 2023.
+For nonprofit institutions, the US government can build on current programmes such as the National Science Foundation–funded initiative to allow for easy access to their supercomputers.39 The government can incentivise institutions such as the DOE’s 17 national laboratories or US universities to provide emerging technology firms low-cost access to their computing infrastructure, initiatives that might be supported by the National Artificial Intelligence Research Resource (NAIRR) as it is stood up in 2023.
 Incentives can include government grants or tax incentives for universities to donate computing infrastructure that has been ear-marked for upgrading.
 More generally, the NAIRR could provide a coordinating hub to help new AI entrepreneurs and startups identify available low-cost computing power.
-Like the FedRAMP example, this nonprofit institution approach could accelerate commercialization timelines for emerging technology firms.
+Like the FedRAMP example, this nonprofit institution approach could accelerate commercialisation timelines for emerging technology firms.

 An example of a cross-sector consortium in the United States is the First Five Consortium, cochaired by the DOE’s Artificial Intelligence and Technology Office (AITO) and Microsoft.
-It was created in August 2020 to develop AI solutions related to humanitarian assistance and disaster response.44 The First Five Consortium’s scope is more limited than that of the EU’s consortium, which applies to all use cases in the connected fields of AI, data, and robotics.
+It was created in August 2020 to develop AI solutions related to humanitarian assistance and disaster response.44 The First Five Consortium’s scope is more limited than that of the EU’s consortium, which applies to all use cases in the connected fields of AI, data and robotics.
 The US government can build on this consortium, using the EU Partnership as a template to create a consortium with a broader mandate in covering AI-related topics in the United States.
-It can leverage the capabilities of world-class American universities, technology firms, and nonprofits to drive domestic AI innovation by addressing shortages in high-quality data and available computing resources.
+It can leverage the capabilities of world-class American universities, technology firms and nonprofits to drive domestic AI innovation by addressing shortages in high-quality data and available computing resources.

 To address scarcity of talent, the US government can build on current immigration laws to allow foreigners with AI skills to live and work in the country without being tied to a sponsoring employer.
-The current visa programs for high-skilled nonimmigrants—the H1-B visa and the Optional Practical Training (OPT) component of student F-1 visas—are limited by a hard cap on visas per year and sponsoring employer approval requirements.45
+The current visa programmes for high-skilled nonimmigrants—the H1-B visa and the Optional Practical Training (OPT) component of student F-1 visas—are limited by a hard cap on visas per year and sponsoring employer approval requirements.45

 Among the aims of the reforms are:

-Additionally, the FedRAMP Agency Liaison Program was recently established to revamp how the FedRAMP program communicates and works with federal agencies.
-The Liaison Program employs a “train-the-trainer” model with the goal of empowering agency liaisons to distill information about the authorization process to make it more efficient.49 To create impact, the US government can build on the FedRAMP Agency Liaison Program by establishing agency-specific AI application testing and certification environments that partner with emerging technology firms to accelerate their pathway to FedRAMP status.
-In this proposed partnership, agency liaisons can work with emerging technology firms as they build and test their AI applications so that the firms can build AI applications that adhere to FedRAMP requirements and gain access to government computing resources to commercialize their applications.
+Additionally, the FedRAMP Agency Liaison Program was recently established to revamp how the FedRAMP programme communicates and works with federal agencies.
+The Liaison Program employs a “train-the-trainer” model with the goal of empowering agency liaisons to distil information about the authorisation process to make it more efficient.49 To create impact, the US government can build on the FedRAMP Agency Liaison Program by establishing agency-specific AI application testing and certification environments that partner with emerging technology firms to accelerate their pathway to FedRAMP status.
+In this proposed partnership, agency liaisons can work with emerging technology firms as they build and test their AI applications so that the firms can build AI applications that adhere to FedRAMP requirements and gain access to government computing resources to commercialise their applications.
 These new resources can help lower the compliance challenges new AI entrepreneurs often confront.

 Artificial intelligence is poised to have dramatic impacts across the global economy.
 However, a range of challenges currently complicate the work of entrepreneurs and small businesses that could be the sources of much AI innovation.
 There is much that the US government can do—as a buyer, regulator, or infrastructure provider—to overcome these challenges, thereby accelerating AI entrepreneurship and economic growth.
 By applying the right capabilities with sufficient urgency, the government can foster innovation and promote an environment in which emerging AI technology firms thrive.

 While government efforts to accelerate AI innovation and entrepreneurship are critical, success in these areas will raise new challenges around ethical and reliable AI.
-While we lack available time and space to adequately address these topics here, we want to close by emphasizing that guardrails relating to equity and trustworthiness remain critical complements to AI innovation.
+While we lack available time and space to adequately address these topics here, we want to close by emphasising that guardrails relating to equity and trustworthiness remain critical complements to AI innovation.
 The below considerations are a starting point—in practice, each requires a nuanced execution strategy to be successful.
 Specifically, the US government should:

 A dual focus on AI innovation and ethical AI should be mutually reinforcing, fueling technological gains and benefits that are widely shared and supported in the United States and around the world.

-The Deloitte AI Institute helps organizations connect all the different dimensions of the robust, highly dynamic, and rapidly evolving AI ecosystem.
+The Deloitte AI Institute helps organisations connect all the different dimensions of the robust, highly dynamic and rapidly evolving AI ecosystem.
 The AI Institute leads conversations on applied AI innovation across industries, using cutting-edge insights to promote human-machine collaboration in the Age of With™.
-The Deloitte AI Institute aims to promote dialogue about and development of artificial intelligence, stimulate innovation, and examine challenges to AI implementation and ways to address them.
-The AI Institute collaborates with an ecosystem composed of academic research groups, start-ups, entrepreneurs, innovators, mature AI product leaders, and AI visionaries to explore key areas of artificial intelligence including risks, policies, ethics, future of work and talent, and applied AI use cases.
-Combined with Deloitte’s deep knowledge and experience in artificial intelligence applications, the institute helps make sense of this complex ecosystem and, as a result, delivers impactful perspectives to help organizations succeed by making informed AI decisions.
-No matter what stage of the AI journey you’re in—whether you’re a board member or C-suite leader driving strategy for your organization, or a hands-on data scientist bringing an AI strategy to life—the Deloitte AI institute can help you learn more about how enterprises across the world are leveraging AI for a competitive advantage.
+The Deloitte AI Institute aims to promote dialogue about and development of artificial intelligence, stimulate innovation and examine challenges to AI implementation and ways to address them.
+The AI Institute collaborates with an ecosystem composed of academic research groups, start-ups, entrepreneurs, innovators, mature AI product leaders and AI visionaries to explore key areas of artificial intelligence including risks, policies, ethics, future of work and talent, and applied AI use cases.
+Combined with Deloitte’s deep knowledge and experience in artificial intelligence applications, the institute helps make sense of this complex ecosystem and, as a result, delivers impactful perspectives to help organisations succeed by making informed AI decisions.
+No matter what stage of the AI journey you’re in—whether you’re a board member or C-suite leader driving strategy for your organisation, or a hands-on data scientist bringing an AI strategy to life—the Deloitte AI institute can help you learn more about how enterprises across the world are leveraging AI for a competitive advantage.
 Visit us at the Deloitte AI Institute for the full body of our work, subscribe to our podcasts and newsletter, and join us at our meetups and live events.
 Let’s explore the future of AI together.